Find Him!

 Understand my beginning with Oliver.
 You will see that my love for him is not a romantic fantasy.
 Every bit of this love was formed from the reality of primary needs—ingestion, excretion, simple pleasure and pain.

-Originally published in 1977 and woven from fragments of nightmare and fantasy alike, Find Him! is a paragon of Elaine Kraf’s iconoclastic style.
+Originally published in 1977 and seemingly woven from the fragments of nightmares and fantasies, Find Him! is a paragon of Elaine Kraf’s iconoclastic style, challenging and captivating in equal measure.

 Read more